 Editor’s Note: Pulling another timeless favorite from the archives today – enjoy! xx.

-One of CB’s top-favorite photographers, Patricia Kantzos, has kindly sent over another stunning wedding she captured oh-so-perfectly!
+One of my favorite photographers, Patricia Kantzos, has kindly sent over another stunning wedding she captured oh-so-perfectly!
 Every single detail of this wedding seems so brilliantly timeless and I’m really adoring the family photos on the mantel!
 Elizabeth and Kurt wed at the incredibly beautiful Bourne Mansion along Montauk Highway in Oakdale, NY.

 Let’s hear about this beautiful day from the lovely bride, Elizabeth:

 Tell us about some of your favorite personal touches at the wedding …

 I loved having photos of family and friends on the fireplace mantels and throughout the mansion.
 We tried very hard to have at least one photo of each guest.
 Throughout wedding planning we focused on making the wedding not only about the love that we share with each other, but also for our family and friends.
 The photos definitely helped us to accomplish that task by warming and personalizing the mansion.
 Our friends and family also told us that during the cocktail hour they enjoyed walking around the mansion reminiscing as they looked at the photos and being surprised when they found photos of themselves.